 Sometimes no matter what you do, you just can’t bring down your blood pressure.

-But if you are over 60, perhaps you should know that the new guidelines for blood pressure (from the famous SPRINT Study [Systolic Blood Pressure Intervention Trail]) tell us that 150/90 is the new normal.
+But if you are over 60, perhaps you should know that the new guidelines for blood pressure (from the famous SPRINT Study [Systolic Blood Pressure Intervention Trial]) in which it was found that 150/90 is the new normal.
 You can read more about this and new information we’ve found on blood pressure since first publishing our investigations here: Hypertension Update.

 So let us assume you’ve done everything you possibly can and still your blood pressure is too high.
 Then we have to get back to the basics and first take an inventory of what we’ve been doing.